alldbi/SuperMix/README.md

 ```
 ### Arguments

+this is it
     where the flags are explained as:
     - `--path_t`: specify the path of the teacher model
     - `--model_s`: specify the student model, see 'models/\_\_init\_\_.py' to check the available model types.
     - `--distill`: specify the distillation method